michaeldyrynda/founder-style/docs/routing/README.md

 Route::get('articles/{articles}', 'ArticleController@show')->name('articles.show');
 ```

-When declaring nested route names, use the plural form of bothe the parent and child resources.
+When declaring nested route names, use the plural form of both the parent and child resources.

 ```php
 // Good